vnStat - Monitor Network Bandwidth In Linux and BSD - OSTechNix

 Here,

-- rx – The received traffic
+rx- The received traffic

-- tx – The transferred traffic
+tx- The transferred traffic

-Allow few minutes for Vnstat to start gather the network traffic usage.
+Allow a few minutes for Vnstat to start gathering the network traffic usage.
 If you start vnstat immediately right after installing it, you may get a result something like below.

 enp0s3: Not enough data available yet.